 Method 2: Convert MBR disk to GPT with Gptgen tool

-Another way to convert an MBR disk to GPT without losing any data is to use a command line utility called Gptgen .
-Like the MBR2GPT tool, Gptgen has the ability to convert hard disks in a non-destructive way.
+Another way to convert an MBR disk to GPT without losing any data is to use a command-line utility called Gptgen.
+Like the MBR2GPT tool, Gptgen can convert hard disks in a non-destructive way.

-While the process is fairly quick with the Gptgen tool, the general consensus is that the MBR2GPT tool excels in execution and has a higher success rate.
+While the process is relatively quick with the Gptgen tool, the consensus is that the MBR2GPT tool excels in execution and has a higher success rate.

-I admit it, the syntax is a bit complicated, but you should be able to figure it out if you follow the instructions below.
-Here’s a quick guide on how to convert an MBR to GPT disk using the Gptgen utility in the Advanced Command Prompt:
+I admit it, the syntax is a bit complicated, but you should figure it out if you follow the instructions below.
+Here’s a quick guide on how to convert an MBR to a GPT disk using the Gptgen utility in the Advanced Command Prompt:

 - Press Windows key + R to open a Run box.
 Then, type ” cmd ” and press Ctrl + Shift + Enter to open a Command Prompt window.